 COMLEX-USA Score Interpretation

 COMLEX-USA Level 1, Level 2 Cognitive Evaluation, & Level 3This information pertains to COMLEX-USA computer-delivered cognitive examinations: COMLEX-USA Level 1, Level 2-Cognitive Evaluation (CE) and Level 3.
 (Information about scoring for the COMLEX-USA Level 2-Performance Evaluation can be found below.)
-The scores reported are 3-digit standard scores and 2-digit standard scores for the whole examinations.
+The scores reported are 3-digit standard scores for the whole examinations.

 You may use the NBOME COMLEX-USA Percentile Score Conversion tool to convert 3-digit scores to 2-digit and percentile scores HERE.